ngworker/ngworker/packages/spectacular-docs/docs/feature-testing/index.md

 as seen in the routes registered by `CrisisCenterRoutingModule`.

-### A complete test setup for a feature with the Angular testbed
+### Reviewing a complete feature test setup using the Angular testbed

 With all of the above, we now have the following test setup for our feature
 tests: